British Band: Forces

 The British Band had three key leaders, Black Hawk, the Ho-Chunk prophet Wabokieshiek (White Cloud), and Neapope.
 There were seven civil chiefs besides Neapope and Wabokieshiek, and five war captains including Black Hawk.
-The other civil chiefs in the band were: Pamisseau, Weesheet, Chakeepashipabo, Checokalako, Ioway, Pamaho, and Towaunonne; the four other war captains were: Menacou, Makatauaupuat, Pashetowat, and Kinnekonnesaut.
-The band was composed of about 500 warriors and 1,000 old men, women and children when they crossed the Mississippi on 5 April.Lewis, James.
-"Introduction ," The Black Hawk War of 1832, Abraham Lincoln Digitization Project, Northern Illinois University.
-Retrieved 20 September 2007.
-The group included members of the Sauk, Fox and Kickapoo Nations.
+The other civil chiefs in the band were Pamisseau, Weesheet, Chakeepashipabo, Checokalako, Ioway, Pamaho, and Towaunonne; the four other war captains were: Menacou, Makatauaupuat, Pashetowat, and Kinnekonnesaut.
+The band was composed of about 500 warriors and 1,000 old men, women and children when they crossed the Mississippi on 5 April.
+The group included members of the Sauk, Meskwaki and Kickapoo Nations.
 They crossed the river near the mouth of the Iowa River and then followed the Rock River northeast.
 Along the way they passed the ruins of Saukenuk and headed for the village of Ho-Chunk prophet White Cloud.

-As the war progressed factions of other tribes would join, or attempt to join Black Hawk, and others would carry out acts of violence for their own personal reasons amidst the chaos of the war.Matile, Roger.
-"The Black Hawk War: Massacre at Indian Creek ," Ledger-Sentinel (Oswego, Illinois), 31 May 2007.
-Retrieved 20 September 2007.
+As the war progressed factions of other tribes would join, or attempt to join Black Hawk, and others would carry out acts of violence for their own personal reasons amidst the chaos of the war.
 In one example a band of hostile Ho-Chunk intent on joining Black Hawk's Band attacked and killed the party of Felix St. Vrain after the outbreak of war in an event that became known as the St. Vrain massacre.
 This act, was, however, an exception as most Ho-Chunk sided with the United States during the Black Hawk War.
 The warriors that attacked St. Vrain's party acted with no authority or oversight from the Ho-Chunk nation.
 Sympathetic Potawatomi warriors also joined with Black Hawk's Band in the months between April and August.